evilandrex/raided-loa/src/index.md

 they're the other build.
 All builds (except for Princess Maker) are named after their main engraving.

-- Berserker: Checking for the Mayhem buff.
+- Berserker: Checking for the Mayhem buff
-- Destroyer: Checking for the special Gravity Training weapon attack.
+- Destroyer: Checking for the special Gravity Training weapon attack
-- Gunlancer: If they do less than 5% damage, they're Princess Maker.
-If they have Nightmare or Hallucination set they're Combat Readiness.
+- Gunlancer: If they do less than 5% damage, they're Princess Maker; if they have Nightmare or Hallucination set they're Combat Readiness
 - Paladin: If they do more than 10% of the team damage, they're Judgment.
-- Slayer: If they have the Predator buff.
+- Slayer: Checking for the Predator buff

 ---

 - Arcanist: If they did damage with the card Emperor
 - Summoner: If they did damage with the skill Kelsion (Communication Overflow)
 - Bard: If they do more than 10% of the team damage, they're True Courage
-- Sorceress: Checking for the Igniter buff.
+- Sorceress: Checking for the Igniter buff

 ---

-- Wardancer: Checking for the Esoteric Skills
+- Wardancer: Checking for Esoteric Skills
 - Scrapper: Checking for the unique Shock Training buff
 - Soulfist: Checking for the unique Robust Spirit buff
 - Glaivier: Checking for the Pinnacle buff
-- Striker: Checking for the skill Call of the Wind God for Esoteric Flurry
+- Striker: Checking for the skill Call of the Wind God (Esoteric Flurry)
 - Breaker: Checking for the special Asura weapon attack.

 ---